hrishin/ml-ops/README.md

 # Iris Classifier MLOps Project

-An end-to-end MLOps implementation for the Iris flower classification model, demonstrating MLOps workflow for model training, serving using local envrionment and deploying the model through deployment pipeline.
+An end-to-end MLOps implementation for the Iris flower classification model, demonstrating the MLOps workflow for model training, serving using a local environment, and deploying the model through a deployment pipeline.

 ## Project Overview